 In each sentence, the subject—a noun—is carrying out an action.
 Layla nocked, Dave stood.
 The verb follows immediately after the subject, and the object usually after the verb.
 Essentially, the subject is carrying out an action within that sentence.
 A way you can remember this, though it’s not a universal rule, is S.V.O.—Subject-Verb-Object.

 A sentence written in the passive voice is usually one in which the action is being done to the subject.
 The subject performs the action but the latter often comes after the former.
 As well as this, the object tends to come before the action (verb).

 A role reversal of sorts in comparison to the active voice.
 You could remember this passive voice construction like this, though again it’s not a hard and fast rule: O.V.S—Object-Verb-Subject.

-The subject of the sentence is therefore passive—it’s not doing anything, just receives the action.
+So as we know, the subject of the sentence is passive—it’s not doing anything, just receives the action.
 So for example:

 The king’s rallying cry (object) was not responded to by (verb/action) anyone (subject).

 The entire city (object) was flattened (verb/action) by the tsunami (subject).

 The active voice versions of each of these sentences would be:

 Nobody (subject) responded to (verb) the king’s rallying cry (object).